awsdocs/aws-cost-management-user-guide/doc_source/enhanced-lineitem-columns.md

 + **Amazon Internet Services Pvt\.
 Ltd** – The local Indian entity that acts as a reseller for AWS services in India\.

 ** lineItem/LineItemType**
 The type of charge covered by this line item\.
-There are seven possible types:
+Possible types are the following:
 + **Credit** – Any credits that AWS applied to your bill\.
 Check the **Description** column for details\.
 AWS might update reports after they have been finalized if AWS applies a credit to your account for the month after finalizing your bill\.
 + **DiscountedUsage** – The rate for any instances for which you had Reserved Instance \(RI\) benefits\.
 + **Fee** – Any upfront annual fee that you paid for subscriptions\.
 For example, the upfront fee that you paid for an **All Upfront RI** or a **Partial Upfront RI**\.